Independent Commission Against Corruption (Hong Kong): Controversies

 After the big purges of the 1970s, many thought that the ICAC would take a reduced role in society, but despite the fact that their main job was done their influence remained pervasive.
 Short of voluminous numbers of dramatic cases many ICAC officers left Hong Kong, others remained to enjoy a less taxing life.
-However, in 1993 their deputy director of Operations Alex Tsui Ka-kit was suddenly sacked by Governor Chris Patten, who stated that he had "lost confidence" in Tsui—a euphemism that strong evidence of corruption or significant wrongdoing existed.
+However, in 1993 senior assistant director of Operations Alex Tsui Ka-kit was suddenly sacked by Commissioner Bertrand de Speville.
 The "Alex Tsui Affair" caused a huge stir in the mid-1990s as Tsui did not go quietly.
 Indeed, he made counter-allegations of misconduct within the ICAC, one of which was that Director of Operations Jim Buckle had "squashed" an investigation into allegations of sexual harassment by an officer called Michael Croft (who was later transferred and forced out of the service).
 Alex Tsui's continued rantings in the media and Legislative Council did little for the image of ICAC.

 A year later at Christmas 1995, an ICAC assistant director—a well-known carouser—was arrested for drinking and driving.
 Following conviction he mysteriously avoided strong punishment and received only a "reprimand" from the Commissioner of the ICAC.

 On 31 October 2006, Fanny Law was appointed Commissioner of the ICAC.
 The unpopular Permanent Secretary for Education and Manpower was seen as being weak on security-related issues.
 In addition, as Law's and former Commissioner Raymond Wong's appointments were a direct swap, the government was derided by the Civic Party and Liberal Party for belittling an important position by playing "musical chairs."
 Law was not perceived to be at the end of her civil service career, while the post of Commissioner was traditionally a 'final' posting, allowing the official to work without fear or favour.